devbased/temporal-activity-gen/README.md

 ### 1. Add the source generator to your project

-Add the `Temporal.ActivityProxyGenerator` package to your project for example using local nuget feed.
+Add the `TemporalActivityGen` package to your project for example using local nuget feed.

 ### 2. Annotate your interfaces and activity methods